-- Industry Dynamics: Systematic risks and opportunities in the operating environment - Relative Position: current standing among peers - Revenues: Quantum, stability and diversification of inflows from core and non-core operations - Cost Structure: Key costs and associated risks and likely impact on profitability - Sustainability: soundness and viability of long-term strategy - 5.1 Industry Dynamics: The process for anchoring credit rating of a financial institution builds on PACRA's understanding of the industry dynamics.
-This understanding, following an in- depth research approach, is documented as a sector study.
+- 5.1 Industry Dynamics: The process for anchoring credit rating of a Financial Institution builds on PACRA's understanding of the industry dynamics.
+This understanding, following an indepth research approach, is documented as a sector study.
 The analysis captures the placement of the local industry in the international context to see the points of identity and distinction.
-In points of identity, the risks and challenges identified for the international industry are re-evaluated for the local industry players, with a view to see whether the local players have established effective mitigant's against those risks and taken due measures to meet the challenges.
+In points of identity, the risks and challenges identified for the international players are re-evaluated for the local players, with a view to see whether the local players have established effective mitigant's against those risks and taken due measures to meet the challenges.
 At the same time, we identify the risks and challenges specific to the local context of the industry.
 While conducting the analysis, PACRA takes a view on the industry alone, independent of the market players.
-This exercise helps PACRA to form a view on industry's significance in the economic environment of the country, its regulatory environment and likely support, if needed. - 5.1.1 PACRA explores the possible risks and opportunities resulting from social, demographic, regulatory and technological changes.
+This exercise helps PACRA to form a view on industry's significance in the economic environment of the country, its attractiveness to entrepreneurs, barriers to entry, and the power of suppliers and customer. - 5.1.1 PACRA explores the possible risks and opportunities in a Financial Institution resulting from social, demographic, regulatory and technological changes.
 It considers the effects of geographical diversification and trends in industry expansion or consolidation required to maintain a competitive position.
-The analysis includes the role of the regulator, its supervision of regulated entities, reporting requirements and regulations relating to specific type of financial institutions and to specific financial products.
+The analysis includes the role of the supervisory authority, its supervision of regulated entities, reporting requirements and regulations relating to specific type of financial institutions and to specific financial products. - 5.1.2 PACRA determines a Financial Institution's rating within the context of its industry fundamentals.
+Segments that are in decline, highly competitive, capital intensive, cyclical or volatile are inherently riskier than stable with oligopolistic structures, high barriers to entry, national rather than international competition and predictable demand levels.
+Major industry developments are considered in relation to their likely effect on future performance.
+The inherent riskiness and/or cyclicality of an industry may result in an absolute ceiling for ratings within that industry.
+Therefore, a Financial Institution in such an industry is unlikely to receive the highest rating possible ('AAA') despite having a conservative financial profile, while not all entities in low-risk segments can expect high ratings.
+Instead, many credit issues are weighed in conjunction with the risk characteristics of the industry to arrive at an accurate evaluation of credit quality.

-Economic Risk: PACRA analyzes basic economic indicators of the country including size and composition of economy, performance of important sectors, gross domestic product (GDP) growth, inflation, saving and investment trends and potential credit demand.
+Economic Risk: While analyzing economy, PACRA evaluates economic policies, GDP growth, performance of important sectors in the economy and potential credit demand.
 An important part of economic analysis is positioning of industry and impact assessment of economic risk factors on the industry.

-Regulatory Environment: A well-regulated and supervised system is pivotal for credibility and stability of financial institutions even when the operating environment may become unfavorable.
-PACRA's evaluation of the regulatory system involves evaluation of criteria related to capital and other countercyclical measures to absorb risk and the extent of regulatory supervision and changes in response to the macro environment.
-This includes looking at key norms (such as Non-Performing Loan (NPL) recognition, provisioning, capital adequacy, liquidity, benchmark lending rate and expansion) and prospective regulatory changes.
+Regulatory Environment: A well-regulated and supervised system is pivotal for credibility and stability of Financial Institutions even when the operating environment is unfavorable.
+PACRA's evaluation of the regulatory system involves evaluation of criterion related to capital and other countercyclical measures to absorb risk and the extent of regulatory supervision and changes in response to the macro environment; key norms (such as Non-Performing Asset (NPA) recognition, provisioning, capital adequacy, liquidity, benchmark lending rate and expansion) and prospective regulatory changes.

-5.2 Relative Position: Relative position reflects the standing of the financial institution in the related industry.
-The stronger this standing is, the stronger is the financial institution's ability to sustain pressures on its business prospects and profitability.
-This standing takes support from three major factors including: i) market share, ii) growth trend, and iii) franchise/brand value.
+5.2 Relative Position: Relative position reflects the standing of the Financial Institution in the related market.
+The stronger this standing is, the stronger is the Financial Institution's ability to sustain pressures on its business volumes and profit margins.
+This standing takes support from two major factors including a) market share, b) growth trend.